Nevada Humane Society Duck Race & Festival

 What kind of prizes do the winning ducks receive?

-The grand prize is a 2016 Toyota Corolla, courtesy of Dick Campagni's Carson City Toyota!
-There are also other prizes including an exciting vacation, pet products, dining adventures and more.
-All prizes are generously donated by various businesses and people.
+The grand prize is a 2018 Toyota Corolla, courtesy of Dick Campagni's Carson City Toyota!
+There are also other prizes to win throughout the race!

 Where can you adopt ducks?